 CloudPit - How do I configure my mail client?

-If you are using CloudPit, this guide applies and not this one: Control Panel - How do I configure my mail client?
+If you are using Control Panel, please follow these instructions and not these: Control Panel - How do I configure my mail client?

-Although CRAM-MD5 is a secure authentication protocol, it is no longer supported by many manufacturers and is becoming increasingly irrelevant.
+Although CRAM-MD5 is a secure authentication protocol, it is no longer supported by many manufacturers and is losing relevance.
 Our Webhosting 2.0 platform therefore relies exclusively on modern SSL/TLS encryption.

-Please note that a paid hosting product is required to retrieve your emails using an email program (POP or IMAP).
+Please note that to retrieve your emails using an email program (POP or IMAP), a paid hosting product is required.

 Table of Contents